-NORTH BERGEN, NJ – (September 26, 2018) The two leaders of the International Longshoremen’s Association, AFL-CIO and United States Maritime Alliance, Ltd., officially signed the six-year ILA-USMX Master Contract extension, with ILA President Harold J. Daggett calling the agreement the “greatest contract in the history of the ILA.”
+NORTH BERGEN, NJ – (September 26, 2018) The two leaders of the International Longshoremen’s Association and United States Maritime Alliance, Ltd., officially signed the six-year ILA-USMX Master Contract extension, with ILA President Harold J. Daggett calling the agreement the “greatest contract in the history of the ILA.”

 Surrounded by ILA officers and USMX board and bargaining committee members at ILA headquarters in North Bergen, New Jersey on Tuesday, September 25th, ILA President Daggett and David F. Adam, USMX Chairman and CEO affixed their signatures to the agreement that features landmark protections for ILA members against automation job losses, maintaining a premier National Health Care Plan (MILA) and generous salary increases throughout the life of the contract.
 Employers said the contract was fair and equitable and beneficial to both sides to allow companies to expand, grow and flourish.